shawnmckinney/py-fortress/README.md

 ## Document Overview
  * SECTION 1 - Intro to py-fortress and RBAC
- * SECTION 2 - Links to install/setup docs
+ * SECTION 2 - Links to Install and Setup Docs
 __________________________________________________________________________________
 ## SECTION 1.
 Intro to py-fortress and RBAC